romochka/esm-styles/doc/translation.md

 ## T12

-Named media queries.
+Named media queries and media selectors.
-Named media queries are defined in `config.js` and should be used as `@media-name`:
+Named media queries and selectors are described in `esm-styles.config.js` and should be used as `@media-name`:

 `source.styles.js`